Reconstruction of overlapping electromagnetic showers in calorimeters using Transformers: Results and discussion

 \section{Results and discussion}

 This section compares the performance of the proposed deep learning-based clustering approaches to the PFClustering baseline, first in the toy calorimeter and then in the ECAL-inspired topology.
-The comparison focuses on (i) signal efficiency, (ii) energy and position resolutions quantified with the central 68\% interval, and (iii) the splitting rate, defined as the fraction of generated photons that are matched to multiple reconstructed objects.
+The comparison focuses on (i) signal efficiency, (ii) energy and position resolutions and (iii) the splitting rate, defined as the fraction of generated photons that are matched to multiple reconstructed objects.
+The quoted resolutions are inclusive of the full $E_\mathrm{gen}$ range and a more detailed breakdown of energy and position resolution as a function of $E_\mathrm{gen}$ is provided in Appendix~\ref{sec:evolution}, where the performance gain of the PoEN models over PFClustering is most pronounced in the two-photon topology at high energies.
 Unless stated otherwise, all two-step models are evaluated at a common signal-efficiency working point by applying the same SeedFinder requirement and by choosing the PoEN selection such that GAT-PoEN and DW-PoEN are compared at identical efficiency.